LeVHoangduc/typescript-training/flashcards/README.md

   - Update the card
   - Delete the card
   - Show the card detail as a popup
-- Language
+- Flashcards
-  - Create the language
+  - Create flashcards
   - Archive the language
-  - Filter cards follow the language
+  - Filter cards follow flashcards
-  - Delete the language
+  - Delete flashcards

 ## Team size